AdrienneHizon/EXPERIMENT-2_HIZON_2ECEA/README.md

 # Problem 2: Divisible by 3 Problem
 This matrix uses an np.arange function that will help input the following values from 1-100 then reshaping it into a 10x10 matrix by using array.reshape(10,10) and squaring it by using the exponential syntax.
 Now, the matrix will be put inside the function wherein the filtering takes place.
 The function will use indexing, it will index specifically the values which are divisibly by 3 using the modulus syntax.
+After the calculation is complete it will be saved as "div_by_3.npy".
 Provided is a demonstration of this result with the following display: the matrix values and the indexed values itself

 Result: